Sati (practice): Principal reformers and 1829 ban

 The principal campaigners against Sati were Christian and Hindu reformers such as William Carey and Ram Mohan Roy.
 In 1799 Carey, a Baptist missionary from England, first witnessed the burning of a widow on her husband's funeral pyre.
 Horrified by the practice, Carey and his coworkers Joshua Marshman and William Ward opposed sati from that point onward, lobbying for its abolishment.
 Known as the Serampore Trio, they published essays forcefully condemning the practice and presented an address against Sati to then Governor General of India, Lord Wellesley.

-In 1812, Raja Ram Mohan Roy, founder of Brahmo Samaj, began to champion the cause of banning sati practice.
-He was motivated by the experience of seeing his own sister-in-law being forced to commit sati.
+In 1812, Ram Mohan Roy began to champion the cause of banning sati practice.
+He was motivated by the experience of seeing his own sister-in-law being forced to die by sati.
 He visited Kolkata's cremation grounds to persuade widows against immolation, formed watch groups to do the same, sought the support of other elite Bengali classes, and wrote and disseminated articles to show that it was not required by Hindu scripture.
 He was at loggerheads with Hindu groups which did not want the Government to interfere in religious practices.

-From 1815 to 1818 Sati deaths doubled.
-Ram Mohan Roy launched an attack on Sati that "aroused such anger that for awhile his life was in danger".
+From 1815 to 1818 sati deaths doubled.
+Ram Mohan Roy launched an attack on sati that "aroused such anger that for awhile his life was in danger".
 In 1821 he published a tract opposing Sati, and in 1823 the Serampore missionaries led by Carey published a book containing their earlier essays, of which the first three chapters opposed Sati.
 Another Christian missionary published a tract against Sati in 1927.